moskytw/mosql/README.rst

              1 | mosky     | email   | ...
     (5 rows)

-After setuped the `mosql.result.Model <http://mosql.mosky.tw/result.html#mosql.result.Model>`_, it will be a proxy to access your result set, and provide a nice interface to modify the rows:
+After settle the `mosql.result.Model <http://mosql.mosky.tw/result.html#mosql.result.Model>`_, it will be a proxy to access your result set, and provide a nice interface to modify the rows:

 ::